Who is a Cancer Survivor?

 (Watch the video to learn more about these breast cancer survivors.
 To enlarge the video, click the brackets in the lower right-hand corner.
 To reduce the video, press the Escape (Esc) button on your keyboard.)

 A person's age, and more importantly his or her health status, when diagnosed with cancer may have an effect on their survival and recovery.
 Older adults are more likely to have other health conditions such as diabetes and heart disease.
 Managing these conditions can complicate treatment and affect recovery time.
 Also, older people's bodies metabolize, or break down, drugs at a slower rate than younger people, and this can have an effect on the way medicines are tolerated.
 For instance, some older adults may not be able to tolerate high doses of chemotherapy (cancer-fighting drugs) and radiation that are used to treat cancer.

 Coping After Treatment Ends

 Many cancer survivors look forward to returning to a normal life after treatment ends.
 But for some this can be a stressful period.
 They may have questions about follow-up care, such as how often to see certain doctors.
 They may have concerns about how they feel and about what they can do to keep the cancer from returning.

-Some survivors have to learn to deal with changes to their bodies, such as the loss of a limb and persistent effects of cancer and its treatment, such as pain or fatigue.
+Some survivors have to learn to deal with changes to their bodies, such as scars from surgery or alterations in bowel or bladder function, and persistent effects of cancer and its treatment, such as pain or fatigue.
 Many survivors also must cope with the emotional effects of having cancer and potential changes in their relationships with their family and friends caused by illness.

 Knowing what to Expect Can Help